7 Days Mount Kilimanjaro Rongai Route

-After breakfast and packing, you continue your stead ascent, entering into the semi-desert terrain.
+After breakfast and packing, you continue your stead ascent across the Moorland towards the jagged peaks of Mawenzi.
 This relatively short hiking day brings you closer to the Easter ice fields, continually drawing your attention to their beauty.
 Pay attention to your body and keep your guide informed of any signs of altitude sickness.

 Day 5 : Hike Kikelewa Camp to Mawenzi Tarn

 DAY 4: KIKELEWA CAMP- MAWENZI TARN: 3.75km/2.3mi | 3-4hrs | Semi Desert